 (3) The authority shall seek to minimize, where reasonable:

 (A) Dredging, filling or otherwise altering any bay, estuary, salt marsh, river mouth, slough or lagoon;

-(B) Any development which would reduce the size of any beach or other area usable for public recreation;
+(B) Any development that would reduce the size of any beach or other area usable for public recreation;

-(D) Any development which would substantially interfere with or detract from the line of sight toward the sea from the state highway nearest the coast; and
+(D) Any development that would substantially interfere with or detract from the line of sight toward the sea from the state highway nearest the coast; and

 Law Journals and Reviews